 Repetition: Are words/phrases repeated in close proximity?
 Is a particular word/phrase overused in the book?
 Is there obvious content overlap across chapters?

 Dialogue: Does it sound natural?
-Is it clear who is speaking?
+Is it clear who’s speaking?
 Are the capitalisation and punctuation correct?

 Sentence and paragraph structuring: Are sentences easy to follow?
 Do they flow logically?
 Are any awkwardly phrased or overlong?
 Are paragraphs manageable chunks and do they focus on one idea?

 Quotations: Are these laid out and punctuated according to industry standards?
 Are insertions, omissions and alterations handled properly?
-Are there any obvious plagiarism concerns?
 Are references provided, complete and correctly presented?

 I edit in Microsoft Word, raising queries using the Comments tool and making revisions using Track Changes.
 This enables the author to see all of my edits and suggestions and choose to accept or reject them, thereby retaining full control of the book.